The Wonders of Tunisia

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.

 Note about Travel in Tunisia

-This trip is not difficult, but to reach some of the site centers entail long walks, as much as a mile or more each day.
+This trip is not difficult but some of the days will be very long and to reach some of the site centers entail long walks, as much as a mile or more each day.
 As a courtesy to your fellow travelers, participants, unassisted, must be able to walk on rough trails and keep up with group members.
 If you are not physically strong, are walking with a cane, or have problems with climbing, please be aware that there will be no one to assist you.
 Additionally, please carefully choose footwear with strong support for your feet and ankles.
 The adventurous nature of the itinerary makes it essential that participants be in good physical condition and have the ability to maintain a flexible attitude.
 Team spirit and a good sense of humor are vital!
 If you have questions about your ability to handle this sort of challenge, please call us.

 This Archaeological Tour to Tunisia is limited to 14 participants